gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 ## **What Can I Do?**

-My advice to CS majors is: **your major is almost useless on its own.** CS is the most powerful field when combined with knowledge in another field.
+My advice to CS majors is: CS is the most powerful field when combined with knowledge in another field.
 For example:

 - CS + Finance
 - CS + Biology